MennaElnashar/Visualization/README.md

 # Visualization

-A data visualization project on two different datasets
+This project focuses on data visualization using two different datasets: "googleplaystore.csv" and "country_wise_latest.csv."

-The first dataset googleplaystore.csv is about google play store apps including their ratings, number of reviews, genres, type, and number of installs.
+The "googleplaystore.csv" dataset provides information about various apps available on the Google Play Store, such as their ratings, number of reviews, genres, type (free or paid), and number of installs.

-The second dataset country_wise_latest.csv is about COVID 19 and it includes the number of active, recovered, and death cases in addition to their region.

-In this project, I used different Python libraries to create different static and interactive visualizations that help the user understand the data in an easy way.

-Data Visualization Project.ipynb is the Python Notebook of the project and I suggest running it on your own computer to see the interactive visuals.
+The "country_wise_latest.csv" dataset contains data related to COVID-19, including the number of active cases, recovered cases, and deaths, categorized by different regions.

+To create the visualizations, this project utilizes various Python libraries that specialize in data visualization.
+These libraries may include but are not limited to Matplotlib, Seaborn, Plotly, and Pandas.

+The project generates a range of static and interactive visualizations by employing these tools.
+These visualizations aid users in comprehending the data more easily and provide insights into patterns, trends, and relationships present within the datasets.

+To explore the project further, you can access the Python Notebook titled "Data Visualization Project.ipynb".
+Running this notebook on your own computer will enable you to interact with the visualizations and gain a deeper understanding of the data.